Frequently Asked Questions

 Q. How is the bus schedule determined?

 A. The bus schedule is determined by the RTA Board of Directors after a recommendation is made by staff.
 The staff recommendation attempts to provide service during the highest demand periods of the day while using resources efficiently.
-The Board of Directors looks at each season’s schedule about 2-3 months prior to the schedule start date and a decision is made regarding the schedule at that time.
+The Board of Directors looks at each season’s schedule about 2-4 months prior to the schedule start date and a decision is made regarding the schedule at that time.
 Schedule changes are difficult to make after the decision is made since staffing and marketing can be affected.
-The RTA has been able to increase the off-season schedule from 3 round-trips to 8 round trips and increase the high season schedules as well.
-The late night bus has been a priority and now runs year-round.
+The RTA has been able to increase frequency in all seasons over the past several years.
+The schedule currently consists of 35 round-trips in the winter and 18 round-trips in the spring, summer, and fall.

 Q. How do the Express buses work in the winter?

-A. The Express buses do not serve CB South.
+A. The Express buses run only in the winter and do not serve CB South.
 They do stop at every other bus stop on the route.
 Express buses run northbound in the morning and southbound in the afternoon.
 These buses tend to be full and it would make no sense to go to CB South and tell people that they cannot board since the bus is already full.
-Therefore, Mountain Express provides service to CB South during these times so that CB South is also served during peak times.
+Therefore, every other bus goes to CB South during these times so that CB South is also served during peak times.
 Please click here for the CB South bus schedule.

 Q. What about more bike racks/ski racks?